Intersection Theory on Linear Subvarieties of Toric Varieties: Introduction

-The proof of this theorem uses algebraic as well as tropical intersection theory.
+This paper is organized as follows.
 We begin Section \ref{tSec} by reviewing the basic constructions of the tropical theory.
 Afterwards, we look at Minkowski weights in greater detail.
 The main result of this section is of technical nature, but will be very useful in the proof of Theorem \ref{iThm:I_Z is ring isomorphism}.
-For its statement let $\Sigma$ be a complete unimodular fan in $\mathds R^n$ which has a subfan $\widetilde \Sigma\subseteq\Sigma$ that defines a matroid variety $A$ after assigning weight $1$ to all its maximal cones.
-Writing $Z^*(\mathds R^n)$ and $Z^*(A)$ for the graded rings of tropical fan cycles in $\mathds R^n$ and $A$, respectively, we get a map $Z^*(\mathds R^n)\rightarrow Z^*(A)$ which assigns to $C\in Z^*(\mathds R^n)$ the intersection product $C\cdot A$ in $\mathds R^n$.
-Using piecewise polynomials, it easily follows from the results of \cite{F11} that this map is a ring epimorphism.
-But as we are interested in Minkowski weights, the question arises if this still holds if we replace $Z^*(\mathds R^n)$ by $M^*(\Sigma)$ and $Z^*(A)$ by $M^*(\widetilde\Sigma)$.
+For its statement let $\Sigma$ be a complete unimodular fan in $\mathds R^n$ which has a subfan $\widetilde\Sigma \subseteq \Sigma$ that defines a matroid variety $A$ after assigning weight $1$ to all its maximal cones.
+Writing $Z^*(\mathds R^n)$ and $Z^*(A)$ for the graded rings of tropical fan cycles in $\mathds R^n$ and $A$, respectively, we get a map $Z^*(\mathds R^n) \to Z^*(A)$ which assigns to $C \in Z^*(\mathds R^n)$ the intersection product $C \cdot A$ in $\mathds R^n$.
+Using piecewise polynomials, it easily follows from the results of \cite{F11,KP08} that this map is a ring epimorphism.
+But as we are interested in Minkowski weights, the question arises if this still holds if we replace $Z^*(\mathds R^n)$ by $M^*(\Sigma)$ and $Z^*(A)$ by $M^*(\widetilde \Sigma)$.
 Theorem \ref{tThm:Intersection with Tropicalization is surjective} provides an affirmative answer to this.
 As a direct consequence we obtain a new proof of the fact that $M^*(\widetilde\Sigma)$ is a subring of $Z^*(A)$.
 To our knowledge, this result has first been proven in \cite{Sh13} using tropical modifications, whereas our proof uses the interplay between intersection theory on toric varieties and tropical intersection theory.